Iskinder Desta: Military career

-In 1952, Iskinder entered as a candidate in the Britannia Royal Naval College and passed as a midshipman.
-In 1955 he was commissioned into the newly established Imperial Ethiopian Navy as a sub-lieutenant, and in 1958, at the age of 21, he was made its Deputy Commander, with the rank of Commander.
+In 1952, Iskinder entered the Britannia Royal Naval College as a cadet and passed out as a midshipman.
+In 1955, he was commissioned into the newly established Imperial Ethiopian Navy as a sub-lieutenant, and in 1958, at the age of 21, was made its Deputy Commander, with the rank of Commander.
 Despite his reputation as a "vigorous and progressive" commander and ties to the Imperial Family, Iskinder was a minor figure in Ethiopian politics.
 While some sources suggest that Iskinder was a possible successor to Emperor Haile Selassie, others maintain the emperor did not trust him and did not give him significant positions of responsibility.
 As a result Iskinder often performed minor governmental duties such as serving on the Executive Committee of the International Christian Fellowship and representing the Emperor at foreign royal events, such as in 1960, the celebrations for the 500th anniversary of the death of Prince Henry the Navigator in Portugal and the wedding of King Baudouin and Queen Fabiola of Belgium.

-One source even claims that Iskender worked to curry support among the officer corps and educated civilians by sponsoring scholarships in the 1960s and 1970s, and that on 14 September 1973, Eskinder hijacked the imperial plane and held the Emperor at gunpoint in an attempt to force a change to the succession.
+One source even claims that Iskinder worked to curry support among the officer corps and educated civilians by sponsoring scholarships in the 1960s and 1970s, and that on 14 September 1973, Eskinder hijacked the imperial plane and held the Emperor at gunpoint in an attempt to force a change to the succession.
 This is contradicted by others who maintain that the Prince remained close to his grandfather to the end, and had dinner with him almost daily.

 Following a naval mutiny of 25-26 February 1974, he fled the naval base in Massawa, staying in Djibouti for a few weeks until called back to Addis Ababa on 8 March.
 On 12 September, when the Emperor was overthrown by the Derg, Iskinder was placed into detention by the military junta.
 He was one of sixty imperial officials executed on 23 November 1974.

 Personal life

 He was married to Leult (Princess) Sofia Amanuel, daughter of 'Ato Amanuel Abraham, GCVO, Minister of Education.
 They had one daughter, Naomi Iskinder, born in 1969.
+Leult Naomi Iskinder married Colonel Dubale.
+Opposed to her father, much of her life remains undocumented and shrouded in obscurity.
+Unverified sources suggest that the couple has one son, reportedly named Iskinder Desta after his maternal grandfather.